 The water vole receives protection through its inclusion on Schedule 5 of the Wildlife & Countryside Act 1981.
 This legal protection makes it an offence to intentionally damage or destroy or obstruct access to any structure or place which water voles use for shelter or protection; or disturb water voles while they are using such a place.
+From 6 April 2008 it became illegal to kill, injure or take this species from the wild.
 Licences are available from Natural England to allow activities that would otherwise be offences, for example for scientific or educational purposes.
 In relation to riverbank or channel management work, the Environment Agency should be consulted.